rauschma/markcheck/doc/manual/reference.md

 * `markcheck-data/`: must exist, can be empty
   * `tmp/`: created on demand, cleared before a file is run.
-  * `markcheck-config.jsonc`: overrides the built-in defaults.
+  * `markcheck-config.json5`: overrides the built-in defaults.
     * Show built-in defaults via: `markcheck --print-config`

 ## Syntax